EBI-Metagenomics/EMG-docs/docs/sequence-search.rst

 As well as searches via a web server, we provide all data for download from our `FTP server <ftp://ftp.ebi.ac.uk/pub/databases/metagenomics/peptide_database>`_.
+This includes the sequence database (separate fasta files for the full database and cluster representatives);
-This includes the sequence database, run, sample, biome, UniProtKB/SwissProt and UniProtKB/TrEMBL mappings, and counts of the number of times each sequence was observed in the database as a whole.
+run, sample, biome, Swiss-Prot and TrEMBL mappings;
+the partial status of the sequences and counts of the number of times each sequence was observed in the database as a whole.